B712, vicinity Hobart, Tasmania, Australia, 2023

 - fumes from internal cabin or cargo compartment sources

-The Investigation reviewed the aircraft operator’s flight crew procedures for CAQ events and found that they were focused only on the post-flight reporting of issues and did not consider the potential consequences of such events on crew fitness to complete a flight as planned.
+The investigation reviewed the aircraft operator’s flight crew procedures for CAQ events and found they were focused only on the post-flight reporting of issues and did not consider the potential consequences on crew fitness to complete a flight.
 However, whilst the vast majority of such events did not involve a risk of pilot incapacitation, the response to the degraded fitness to operate of one or both pilots, particularly with respect to subtle incapacitation, was inadequate.
 This was especially so in circumstances such as those encountered in the event under investigation where air conditioning system contamination was intermittent and cognitive impairment was delayed, in this case differentially.

 Similar Investigated Events

 - The flight crew noticed a chlorine odour during the approach to Hobart Airport.
-Shortly after, the captain experienced the rapid onset of symptoms of incapacitation, resulting in them handing over pilot flying duties to the First Officer.
+Shortly after, the captain experienced rapid onset of incapacitation symptoms, resulting in handover of pilot flying duties to the first officer.

-- Just before landing, the First Officer experienced symptoms of incapacitation, specifically slowed reaction time.
+- Just before landing, the first officer experienced symptoms of incapacitation, specifically, slowed reaction time.
 Due to the impending landing, and perceived difficulties of donning the mask, supplemental oxygen was considered but not used.
-A go-around was also considered but rejected following an assessment that continuing the landing was the safest course of action.
+A go-around was also considered but rejected following an assessment that continuing the landing was the safest course.

 - National Jet Systems’ cabin air quality events procedure focused on the recording/reporting of odours, post-flight care of crew and maintenance actions.
 However, it did not consider the possible application of the smoke/fumes procedure, or incapacitation procedure.
 As a result, there was an increased risk of flight crew being adversely affected by such an event during a critical stage of flight.
 [Safety Issue AO-2023-026-SI-01]